 If you're planning a trip to Budapest and feeling overwhelmed with choosing a hostel, I'm here to help!

-I stayed at eight different hostels in Budapest, including Zen Hostel.
+I stayed at eight different hostels in Budapest, including A&O City Hostel.

-This article presents my review of Zen Hostel Budapest, which I ranked as the seventh-best hostel on my best hostels list based on my personal experience.
+This article presents my review of A&O City Hostel Budapest, which I ranked as the fifth-best hostel on my best hostels list based on my personal experience.

 Who is this hostel for?